SaifEddinBrahmi/CRBot7-ROS2-AutonomousRobot/README.md

 - Ensure controllers are loaded: `ros2 control list_controllers`

 **No map building?**
+- Make sure you're using `arena.sdf` or `bookstore.sdf` (not empty.sdf)
+- Empty world has no obstacles for the lidar to detect
 - Check lidar data: `ros2 topic echo /scan`
 - Verify slam_toolbox is running: `ros2 node list`
 - Drive robot around to gather lidar data